What’s new in the China virus outbreak | Federal News Network

 WHAT’S NEW TODAY

-— Chinese authorities are cutting off two more cities in Hubei province, announcing transportation in and out of Huanggang and Ezhou will be shut down after midnight Thursday.
-They cut off Wuhan, the province’s capital, in the morning.

-— From Dubai to Vietnam, airports have stepped up screening of passengers from China to try to identify and isolate any infected people.
-The Philippines suspended a daily charter flight from Wuhan to a beach resort popular with Chinese tourists.

-— The number of confirmed cases in China rose to more than 550.
+— The number of confirmed cases rose to 1,287.
+Forty-one people have died, all in China.

-— The World Health Organization’s representative in China said that trying to contain a city of Wuhan’s size is unprecedented and that it’s too early to say whether it will stem the spread of the virus.
+— After Wuhan halted all outbound flights, trains, buses and ferries on Thursday, 12 other cities in the central province of Hubei followed suit with a combined population of more than 36 million now under lockdown.

+— Wuhan is swiftly building a 1,000-bed hospital dedicated to the disease.
+The prefabricated structure, slated for completion Feb.
+3, is modeled after a Beijing hospital built in 2003 for the SARS outbreak.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.